 Depressed patients treated with bupropion hydrochloride extended-release tablets (SR) have had a variety of neuropsychiatric signs and symptoms, including delusions, hallucinations, psychosis, concentration disturbance, paranoia, and confusion.
 Some of these patients had a diagnosis of bipolar disorder.
 In some cases, these symptoms abated upon dose reduction and/or withdrawal of treatment.
 Instruct patients to contact a healthcare professional if such reactions occur.
+5.7 Angle-Closure Glaucoma

-The pupillary dilation that occurs following use of many antidepressant drugs including bupropion hydrochloride extended-release tablets (SR) may trigger an angle-closure attack in a patient with anatomically narrow angles
+The pupillary dilation that occurs following use of many antidepressant drugs including bupropion hydrochloride extended-release tablets (SR) may trigger an angle-closure attack in a patient with anatomically narrow angles who does not have a patent iridectomy.
+5.8 Hypersensitivity Reactions

-5.8 Hypersensitivity Reactions 3.6 hypersensitivity reactions have occurred during clinical trials with bupropion.
+Anaphylactoid/anaphylactic reactions have occurred during clinical trials with bupropion.
+Reactions have been Anapnyactord/anaphylactic reactions have occurred during clinical trials with bupropion.
 Reactions have been characterized by pruritus, urticaria, angioedema, and dyspnea requiring medical treatment.
 In addition, there have been rare, spontaneous postmarketing reports of erythema multiforme, Stevens-Johnson syndrome, and anaphylactic shock associated with bupropion.
-Instruct patients to discontinue bupropion hypropion Instruct, patients to discontinue bupropion hydrochloride extended-release tablets (SR) and consult a healthcare provider if they develop an allergic or anaphylactoid/anaphylactic reaction (e.g., skin rash, pruritus, hives, chest pain, edema, and shortness of breath) during treatment.
-There are reports of arthracking mytalia, fewer with rash, and other resume incharges like symptoms suggestive of
+Instruct patients to discontinue bupropion hydrochloride extended-release tablets (SR) and consult a healthcare provider if they develop an allergic or anaphylactic/anaphylactic reaction (e.g., skin rash, pruritus, hives, chest pain, edema, and shortness of breath) during treatment.

-There are reports of arthralgia, myalgia, fever with rash, and other serum sickness-like symptoms suggestive of
+There are reports of arthralgia, myalgia, fever with rash, and other serum sickness-like symptoms suggestive of delayed hoversensitivity.